 - No change on your credit card balance every month

 - Reaching or exceeding the maximum balance on your credit card(s)

 - Arrears with your monthly payments

 - The issuer will only accept payment in full

 Credit card debt have you financially maxed out?

-Contacting a Faber Trustee to review your options and to discuss a consumer proposal or personal bankruptcy debt restructuring plan may be appropriate if you:
+Give us a call, and we will review your options to see if a consumer proposal or personal bankruptcy debt restructuring plan is right for you.